John Ligonier, 1st Earl Ligonier

+Ligonier was a Huguenot refugee who fled his native Castres for England in 1697, following the 1685 Edict of Fontainebleau, which stripped the rights of French Protestants to practice their religion.
+He joined the British Army in 1702 as a volunteer and remained dedicated to the British cause for the next six decades.
+He fought in the European wars of the Spanish Succession, of the Quadruple Alliance, and of the Austrian Succession.
 During the Seven Years' War, he also served as Master-General of the Ordnance, effectively acting as Minister of War for the Pitt–Newcastle ministry.
 He retired from active duty in 1763 and died at his home in London on 28 April 1770.